-Measure #10: CHIPS
+Measure #10: CHIPS AND SNACKS

-Chips Definitions

-a.
-Healthier items:

-Size

-i.
-Fat-free = 0 g fat/serving (ounces)

-ii.
-Low-fat = ≤ 3 g fat/ per 1 oz. serving (ounces)

-D 1 1 > 2

-b.
-Regular items: > 3 g fat/ per 1 oz. serving

-Item Size (ounces) Available Yes No N/A Price Comments Healthier option: Baked Lays Potato Chips oz 0 0 \$

-- 1. For grocery stores, go to the MAIN chips/snacks aisle.
-For convenience stores, find where the smallest size packages of chips are located.
-If there are no chips available in the store, mark 'No' for the first question and move on to the next measure.
-If there are chips available, mark 'Yes' and continue with the chip measure. - 2.
-For the healthier option, locate Baked Lays® Potato Chips and mark the smallest size that is available (Do not choose chips that come in multi-packs).
-Write in the number of ounces and if ounces is not a whole number, round up or down accordingly (e.g., if 9 5/8 oz, write "10"). - 3.
-If Baked Lays® are not available, mark "no" and look for an alternate chips item that has ≤3 g fat per one ounce serving (Baked Doritos does not meet this criteria; however, if no other baked chips are available, look for the fat-free potato chips made with Olestra).
-Write the name and mark "yes" under available. - 4.
-Record the price of the Baked Lays[®] or the alternate item. - 5.
-Count and record the number of varieties of low-fat chips (≤3 g fat per one ounce serving), which includes different brands (Lays, Ruffles, etc.) and flavors (Plain, Ranch, BBQ, etc.) and type of chip (corn, potato, etc).
+Chips Definitions a.
+Healthier items i. ii. b.
+Regular items: Fat-free = 0 Low-fat = \leq > 3 g fat/ per 1 oz g fat/serving 3 g fat/ per 1 oz. serving asurement Proce ving (our ize nces) Item Size (ounces) Available Yes No N/A Price Comments Healthier option: Baked Lays Potato Chips oz 0 0 \$ smallest size packa ges of chips are l n and move on to - no chips available i tores, find where the in the store, mark 'No' vailable, mark 'Yes' available (Do not o choose chips that ed Lays® Potato Chip come in multi-packs I up or down accordi).
+Write in the nur nber of ounces and if per one ounce serv v ing (Baked Dori look for the fat-f tos does not meet thi is criteria; however s item that has ≤3 g fat c, if no other baked Trite the name and mark 4.
+Record the price of f the Baked Lays ® or the alternate iter m.

+5. Count and record the number of varieties of low-fat chips (≤3 g fat per one ounce serving), which includes different brands (Lays, Ruffles, etc.) and flavors (Plain, Ranch, BBQ, etc.) and type of chip (corn, potato, etc).
 The chips with Olestra count as well.
-It does not include different sizes of the same chip.
+It does not include different

-of varieties of low-fat chips (any brand) $\circ 0 \circ 1 \circ 2 \circ 3 \circ 4 \circ 5 \circ 6+$

-6. Repeat steps 2-4 for the comparable regular option, looking for the same brand and size that was available for the healthier option.
+6. Repeat steps 2-4 for the comparable regular option, looking for the same brand and size that was sizes of the same chip.